 - Do not mount the PLC in a control panel containing high-voltage equipment. - Install the PLC at least 200 mm from power lines.

-- Ground the mounting plate between the PLC and the mounting surface. - Mounting in a Panel - The CP1L must be installed in the orientation shown below to ensure adequate cooling.
+- Ground the mounting plate between the PLC and the mounting surface. - The CP1L must be installed in the orientation shown below to ensure adequate cooling.